eziodeyk/OR-ML-survey/README.md

 * dynamic optimization problem: ***represent the overall state of the optimization...summarize global information that is not available from the single current node***.

 **performance**:
-> well inimiates the full strong branching
+> well imitates the full strong branching

 #### Learning a Classification of Mixed-Integer Quadratic Programming Problems